-I am a senior at Washburn University, studying Political Science and Spanish.
-I am currently applying to law school.
+I have a Bachelor's of the Arts in Political Science and in Spanish.
+In the fall of 2017, I will be attending law school.
 I have worked privately as a tutor since I was a junior in high school.
 During my freshman year of college, I worked for a tutoring company, working with college and high school students.
 I have worked with grade school, middle school, high school and college students, as well as English as a Second Language students, non-traditional students, and students with learning disabilities.
 I enjoy working one on one, but I have also worked with small groups of students.
 Although I am comfortable tutoring many subjects, Algebra is my personal favorite.
 I believe all students are unique and learn in different ways.
 As a tutor, I work my hardest to relate to each student individually and understand how to best serve that student.
 Developing a consistent tutor-student relationship is one of the most beneficial ways to help a student improve in the long run.
 I work to build trust and develop an understanding of what each student needs.
 I am an avid reader and like to spend my free time being active with family and friends.

 SAT Math: 700